 8. Do not underestimate a rodent’s brain power

 Rodents are quite intelligent, especially given their size.
-In 2007 scientists discovered that, like humans, rats have the ability to reason and make decisions based off what they learn.
-There are many tests being conducted on rodents to prove that they are intelligent creatures.
+In 2007 scientists discovered that, like humans, they have the ability to reason and make decisions based on what the rat learns.
+Many tests are being conducted on rodents to prove that they are intelligent creatures.

 Though these rat facts are fascinating, rodents and rat infestations can often become an unwelcome problem in your home and are far from ideal housemates.